MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-11-08-xor-implementation.md

         self.synaptic_weights = 2 * random.random((number_of_inputs_per_neuron, number_of_neurons)) - 1
 ```

-If we print a random example layer---using four neurons and three inputs per neuron---we get the following matrix:
+If we print a random example layer---using four neurons and three inputs per neuron---we get the following matrix.
+Remember that the weights began randomly, so if we run the above code again we'll get different initial weights:

 $$
 \begin{bmatrix}